marcovie/RESTful-API/README.md

 Registering should not be open so not sure if 1 api key used for internal system(throttle would be issue) or if each person logins/register a unique key should be added when registering/login.
 If internal mobile api could be unique key hashed with dates.
 If its external might want to email them a key that expires over time.
 I added a dummy key to register and login(key => "password").

 I stored Expenses pence/cents as if you total expenses better with whole numbers.
 So you must pass cents.
-The output is json amount/100 to give £1.00
+The output is json amount/100 to give 1.00

 I also added versioning to the APi incase v1.0 gets depracted in future and want to get all clients to move over.

+I added postman files under root/postman which has the requests.
+Just remember to add Auth Bearer Token.

 ## Installation